-- Have the courage to express disagreement respectfully, the strength to lead, and the wisdom to follow. - n Confront all forms of unethical behavior or any inappropriateness including physical and emotional harassment; hold my colleagues and myself accountable, and, if necessary, report issues to the appropriate administrative offices.
+- Have the courage to express disagreement respectfully, the strength to lead, and the wisdom to follow. - Confront all forms of unethical behavior or any inappropriateness including physical and emotional harassment; hold my colleagues and myself accountable, and, if necessary, report issues to the appropriate administrative offices.

-Overview of Academic Rules and Regulations for the 2011 Calendar Year
+Overview of Academic Rules and Regulations for the 2012 Calendar Year

-§ Objective
+Objective

-The KDI School of Public Policy and Management has revised its Academic Rules and Regulations for the 2011 calendar year.
+The KDI School of Public Policy and Management has revised its Academic Rules and Regulations for the 2012 calendar year.
 We provide the following detailed information so that students have no difficulties in successfully completing their academic programs.

 - 1. (Program Chair & Academic Advisor) Students will be guided on General School Life by the Program Chair and their academic advisor, who will be pleased to supervise students.
 Each administrative division will also help students adjust to life on campus. - 2.
 (Personal Information) For the School to take proper care, students have to update their personal information through the website (www. kdischool.ac.kr). - 3.
 (Notice) All academic information and forms can be downloaded from the website.
 Since the School is not responsible for informing each student of every notice, it is students' responsibility to pay close attention to the Notice Board as well as the Student Message Board on the School website. - 4.
-(Regulation Change) When occasion demands, the rules and regulations for the 2011 may substantively change upon the School Executive Committee's approval, which will soon be notified and officialized.
+(Regulation Change) When occasion demands, the rules and regulations for the 2012 may substantively change upon the School Executive Committee's approval, which will soon be notified and officialized.

-□< MASTER'S PROGRAM
+■ MASTER'S PROGRAM

-The Master's degree program consists of three programs: MPP (Master of Public Policy), MPP/ED (Master of Public Policy in Economic Development), and MPP/PM (Master of Public Policy in Public Management)
+The Master's degree program consists of two programs: MPP (Master of Public Policy) and MDP (Master of Development Policy).